Adam Stansbury, AKA The Plant Powered PT, shares his tips for how to go vegan anytime!

 Read, watch and listen to all the inspiring and thought-provoking plant-based advocates you can.
-There is a lot of information out there, so even more importantly to take things slowly, so you can read, listen and absorb it all and make your own mind up.
+There is a lot of information out there, so it’s even more important to take things slowly, so you can read, listen and absorb it all and make up your own mind.

 Some of my favourite online resources are:

 Protein, carbohydrates and fats, there you go, those are the macronutrients.
 But do you know which plant-based foods to find them in?

 I made this Venn diagram to show you where to find those protein, fats and carbohydrates.
 Click on the image for the full sized version.